gryan337/zabbix-widgets-table/README.md

   - Filter types: Contains, Equals, Starts/Ends with, Wildcard, Not Contains, Regex, and Boolean Expression.
   - Green funnel = filter active, Red funnel = invalid regex.
 - Footer row with **Sum** or **Average**.
-- Column-specific overrides for aggregations (Sum, Avg, Min, Max).
+- Column-specific overrides for aggregations (Sum, Avg, Min, Max) that is applied per table cell.
 - Ability to customize how value mapped values are displayed.
 - Column display option of URL added to allow for items represented as URLs to be clickable.
 - URL display option allows for complete customization of the display text and generating fully customized URLs.
-- Customizable item headers using Zabbix macros (e.g., regex replace).
+- Customizable item headers using Zabbix built-in macros.
 - Configuration control of autoselection of first host and item table cell for instant broadcasting.
 - Reset row capability (broadcasts hostid `000000` to reset linked widgets).
-- Support for **aggregations across multiple hosts/items**.
+- Support for **aggregations across multiple hosts/items** within a single table cell using **Aggregate all hosts** option.
 - Multi-cell selection (`Ctrl` + click, `Shift` + click) → broadcasts all selected itemids.
 - **Groupings-only mode**: Use the widget as a **dashboard filter** for other tables.
 - **Bar gauge proportions** in rows/columns as well as tooltip showing ratio to other table cells as a percentage.
 - **Aggregate by item groupings** (not just hosts) for high-level overviews → drill down into details with clicks.
+- Ability to download table data into CSV format from the actions context menu in the widget header.

 ---